Vermilion Bird

 The Vermilion Bird (朱雀 (Zhūquè)) is one of the Four Symbols of the Chinese constellations.
 According to Wu Xing, the Taoist five elemental system, it represents the Fire element, the direction south, and the season of summer correspondingly.
-Thus it is sometimes called the Vermilion Bird of the South (南方朱雀 (Nán Fāng Zhū Què)).
+Thus it is sometimes called the Vermilion Bird of the South (南方朱雀 (Nánfāng Zhūquè)).
 It is described as a red bird that resembles a pheasant with a fire-colored plumage and is perpetually covered in flames.
 It is known as Suzaku in Japanese, Jujak in Korean and Chu Tước in Vietnamese.

-It is often mistaken for the Fenghuang due to similarities in appearance, but the two are different creatures.
-The Fenghuang is a legendary ruler of birds who is associated with the Chinese Empress in the same way the dragon is associated with the Emperor, while the Vermilion Bird is a mythological spirit creature of the Chinese constellations.
+It is often mistaken for the fenghuang due to similarities in appearance, but the two are different creatures.
+The fenghuang is a legendary ruler of birds who is associated with the Chinese Empress in the same way the dragon is associated with the Emperor, while the Vermilion Bird is a mythological spirit creature of the Chinese constellations.

 Seven Mansions of the Vermilion Bird

 As with the other three Symbols, there are seven astrological "Mansions" (positions of the Moon) within the Vermilion Bird.
 The names and determinative stars are: